gvvaughan/specl/README.md

 6. Command Line
 -----------------

-Given a "spec" file or two, along with the implementation of the code being checked against those specifications, you run [Specl][] inside the project directory using the provided `specl` command.
+Given a spec-file or two, along with the implementation of the code being checked against those specifications, you run [Specl][] inside the project directory using the provided `specl` command.